nhpc/generator-mean-seed/docs/roadmap.md

 To do list, roughly in prioritized order

+- add documentation / instructions for deploy to Heroku

 - ci doesn't work (just hangs on git pull) if push master & yo branches at once (i.e. with `git push origin`) ??

 - buildfiles: add a "skip" prefix (i.e. '_' or 'x_') for "commenting out" lines (since it's JSON so you can't just actually comment out)